pranomostro/doub/README.md

 Requirements
 ------------

-rc (the plan9 shell), and some basic unix utilities.
+* rc (the plan9 shell)
+* utilities not defined by POSIX: mktemp, sha512sum

 Installation
 ------------